Lecture 10

 geom_line(size = 2) # thicker lines

-Distribution ggplot() - Histogram
+Distribution ggplot() - Histograms

 • Histograms are used to visualize the distribution of a numeric variable.